 SOAP Notes—Subjective, Objective, Assessment, and Plan—allow wellness practitioners to document and organize client progress for themselves and communicate patient issues clearly to other healthcare professionals.
 They may also be required for insurance billing.
 As any bodyworker or massage therapist knows, documentation can require a lot of time and effort (especially if your day is packed and you’re running behind), but they’re also essential to providing customized service to your returning clientele and integrating your bodywork services into a client’s overall healthcare team.

-SOAP Notes are easy to use and seamlessly connected to a client’s appointment records.
-Document the troubling areas for your client; take notes of any medications that he or she may be on; their last visit and any new, additional issues that arise.
-Track your clients progress with detailed SOAP Notes that allow you to take your practice to the next level by staying organized, building confidence and facilitating long-term relationships with loyal clientele.
+SOAP notes are easy to use and seamlessly connected to a client’s appointment records.
+Document the troubling areas for your client; take notes of any medications that they may be on; their last visit, and any new, additional issues that arise.
+Track your clients’ progress with detailed SOAP notes that allow you to take your practice to the next level by staying organized, building confidence, and facilitating long-term relationships with loyal clientele.

 1. Ask your clients the right questions